 Yes each stateroom has a colour satellite TV and will receive some English programming.
-There is a shipboard information channel and a channel with entertainment movies.
+There is a shipboard information channel and a wide range of on demand films to enjoy.

 Passengers celebrating special occasions, such as anniversaries or birthdays, should alert ship personnel upon boarding the ship.